 The document was nothing less than a negotiation that took place toward the end of December 2005, when MJ’s team asked for an extension of time in order to stop the Bank of America refinancing.
 Fortress agreed, in exchange for a 1% fee of the total loan balance fee.

 Here it must be clear that Fortress, though purchased in May 2005 with Bank of America loans, had not yet refinanced the loan itself, so in order to give an extension for it, all conditions had to match with the Bank of America package of collaterals.

-Bank of America’s conditions were pretty strict and the loans were extremely over-collateralized (MJ had all his assets pledged, Neverland included).
-Part of the conditions in case of MJ defaulting on the loans, was the ability to put the Sony/ATV loan – payable by Sony – for the amount of the loan itself, which was $200 million.
-Then Sony or a third-party would have paid the difference of the catalogue value to MJ, as per the clauses described in the SONY/ATV Operating Agreement.
+Bank of America’s conditions was pretty strict and the loans were extremely over-collateralized (MJ had all his assets pledged, Neverland included).
+Part of the conditions in the case of MJ defaulting on the loans was the ability to put the Sony/ATV loan – payable by Sony – for the amount of the loan itself, which was $200 million.
+Then Sony or a third-party would have paid the difference of the catalog value to MJ, as per the clauses described in the SONY/ATV Operating Agreement.
 So Fortress, in order to execute the 60 days forbearance agreement requested by MJ, was going to get the extension of Sony’s credit support for the same extended period of time.